 Clean Architecture

-Principles of stability and abstraction for the evolution of components.
+Helps explain how stability and abstraction affect the controlled evolution of components.

 Stable Dependencies Principle (SDP)